 George M. Whitesides, Ph.D., has served as a director since October 2013.
-Prior to our spin-off from Innoviva in June 2014 and since the inception of Innoviva in 1996, Dr. Whitesides served as a director of Innoviva.
+Since the inception of Innoviva in 1996 until our spin-off from Innoviva in June 2014, Dr. Whitesides served as a director of Innoviva.
 He has been Woodford L. and Ann A. Flowers University Professor at Harvard University since 2004.
 From 1986 to 2004, Dr. Whitesides was Mallinckrodt Professor of Chemistry at Harvard University.
 From 1982 to 1991 he was a member of the Department of Chemistry at Harvard University and Chairman of the Department of Chemistry from 1986 to 1989.
 He was a faculty member of the Massachusetts Institute of Technology from 1964 to 1982.
 Dr. Whitesides was a 1998 recipient of the National Medal of Science.
 He is a member of the editorial boards of 15 scientific journals.
-He is also a member of the board of directors of Nano Terra Inc., Arsenal Biomedical, Inc., Lyra Biomedical, Inc., Diagnostics for All, Inc. and Soft Robotics Inc. Dr. Whitesides holds a Ph.D. in Chemistry from the California Institute of Technology and a B.A. from Harvard University.
+He is also a member of the board of directors of Nano Terra Inc., Arsenal Biomedical, Inc., Lyra Biomedical, Inc., Diagnostics for All, Inc., Soft Robotics Inc. and Datacule, Inc. Dr. Whitesides holds a Ph.D. in Chemistry from the California Institute of Technology and a B.A. from Harvard University.
 Dr. Whitesides' demonstrated leadership in his field, his knowledge of scientific matters affecting our business and his understanding of our industry contributed to our board's conclusion that he should serve as a director.